"Why Did the Police Arrest me?"

 Do you have a better understanding of why clients are so confused when come to my office?

 Although there was no physical interference in our example, the defendant interfered with the governmental function by refusing to cooperate with the police officer’s directive.
 We have a case in New Jersey where the driver of the stopped vehicles refused to provide her driving credentials to a police officer.
 She was arrested and charged with Obstruction of Justice.

 Most often, Obstruction of Justice charges in New Jersey result in a Disorderly Person’s offense.
 A defendant may face up to six months in jail and a $1000 fine.
 If the defendant’s conduct is deemed to be beyond the scope of the usual obstruction of justice, the charges may escalate to a Fourth degree Indictable Offense.
 If the defendant is charged with a Fourth degree Indictable Offense for Obstruction of Justice New Jersey, that defendant will face up to 18 months in jail and the court may impose a $10,000 fine.

-As I tell all my clients, it is in your best interest to retain legal counsel.
+As I tell our clients, it is in your best interest to retain legal counsel.
 The facts of your case may be such that you did not behave or conduct yourself in a way that constitutes Obstruction of Justice under New Jersey law.
 Why risk a criminal conviction?
 Why not fight the charge and tell your side of the story?

 About the Author

 Mr. Peyrouton is a Criminal Defense Attorney in Bergen County, NJ.